DSA for Systems and C++ Engineers: What the Interview Actually Expects

 Arrays and Sliding Window: Where Cache Knowledge Earns Points

 Arrays are the most cache-friendly data structure.
-Knowing that an array traversal can run 5 to 10 times faster than a linked list traversal (because of spatial locality and the hardware prefetcher) gives you a concrete answer when an interviewer asks why you chose an array-backed approach.
-Generalists recite the fact.
-You can explain it.
+Knowing that an array sum can run roughly 5.76x faster than the same sum over a linked list (1M ints, contiguous storage feeds the hardware prefetcher) gives you a concrete answer when an interviewer asks why you chose an array-backed approach.
+A generalist recites the fact.
+You explain the prefetcher.

 Sliding window and two-pointer problems live here.
 They show up constantly because they demonstrate the leap from O(n^2) brute force to O(n) single-pass, the kind of optimization systems engineers are supposed to reason about without prompting.